 The Proverbs 31 woman is considered the “noble wife” (31:10).
 She provides for her family by bringing them food (31:15).
 She is business savvy (31:16) and even described as “strong” (31:17).
 She works day and night and helps the poor too (31:20).
 She makes her own clothes for her family and sells it (31:22, 24).
 She speaks with wisdom and teaches people about kindness (31:25).
 She is a woman who blesses her whole family, the surrounding community, and the world.

 The Song of Solomon is considered one of the most difficult books of the Bible to interpret.
 Literarily, it is hard to make out just how many characters are in the book.
 Furthermore, how to interpret the book is also fiercely debated.
 Some see the book as an allegorical depiction of Yahweh’s love for Israel (or Christ’s love for the church), while other see the book speaking literally of a man’s love for a woman.
-However one interprets the book, the fact is the same: the female character in the story is often seeking and longing for physical intimacy with her lover.
+However one interprets the book, the fact is the same: the female character in the story is often seeking and longing for physical intimacy with her lover (Song 7:9-13).

 The Law Against “Cross-Dressing”

 Besides upholding the dignity of women, the OT also supports the creational design that men and women are different.
 The clearest expression of this truth is in the form of a command given to Israel: “A woman shall not wear a man’s garment, nor shall a man put on a woman’s cloak, for whoever does these things is an abomination to the LORD your God” (Deut.
 22:5).
 Why would God give such a seemingly obscure command to the people of Israel?
-In our liberal, Western democracy, it could even be hard to conceive why dressing as another gender would be a big deal.
+In our liberal, Western democracy, it could even be hard to conceive why dressing as the other gender would be a big deal.
 The most obvious reason it seems to me why God gave this law was because He made two sexes.
 If God made two sexes, then it is not our right as human creatures to tamper with His design, even in the way that we dress.